 And finally, don’t forget to laugh at yourself and your type!
 Laughter induces a range of benefits, including preventing heart disease, lowering stress levels, improving short-term memory, boosting the immune system and making pain more tolerable.
 Check out this video for a good laugh about how our types are handling COVID-19!

-Sign up for our blog below to get more articles like this sent directly to your inbox!
+Subscribe to our blog to get more articles like this sent directly to your inbox!